Is organic tea all that different from what consumers believe to be “regular” tea?

 One fun fact about herbal teas is that they technically are not true teas.
 That is because herbal teas do not utilize the leaves of the Camellia sinensis plant.

-The sky indeed is the limit for those who choose to use organic loose leaf teas because they can mix and match any number of ingredients to create a unique flavor.
+The sky is indeed the limit for those who choose to use organic loose leaf teas because they can mix and match any number of ingredients to create a unique flavor.
 However, there are a variety of different pre-mixed blends on the market, ensuring tea enthusiasts have something to suit their needs.
 There is room for experimentation when it comes to organic herbal tea that means each cup of tea can be different.

 Organic Non-Herbal Tea

 Organic non-herbal teas are considered “real tea” by tea enthusiasts because they come from the Camellia sinensis plant.
 Their origins are true and ancient.
 Unlike organic herbal tea, organic non-herbal tea comes in only four varieties:

 - Green Tea